hashgraph/hedera-services/platform-sdk/platform-apps/tests/AddressBookTestingTool/README.md

 * check the directory `sdk/data/saved/address_book` for the latest files
   * usedAddressBook_v1_<date>.txt
-    * **matches the addresses in the config.txt, but the weight values incrementally increase starting from 0. (differs from previous section)**
+    * matches the addresses in the config.txt, but the weight values incrementally increase starting from 0.
   * usedAddressBook_v1_<date>.txt.debug
     * The configuration address book is the same as what is in config.txt
     * The state saved address book is the same as what is in config.txt
-    * **the used address book matches the content of the non-debug .txt file. (differs from previous section)**
+    * the used address book matches the content of the non-debug .txt file.

 ### Test Scenario 6: Software Upgrade, Force Use Of Config Address Book
 #### Instructions